fitriindra/mlops-zoomcamp-2024/w02-experiment-tracking/README.md

 ### Important concepts:
 - ML experiment: the process of building an ML model
 - Experiment run: each trial in an ML experiment
-- Run artifatcsL any file that is associated with an ML run
+- Run artifatcs: any file that is associated with an ML run
 - Experiment metadata

 Experiment tracking keeps track of all the relevant information from an ML experiment, such as: code, environment, data, model, hyperparameters, metrics, and other logs.
 The experiment tracking is important because of: reproducibility, organization, and optimization.